-To serve the future development area of Poolbeg, in addition to Ringsend and Irishtown, it is intended to extend the Luas Red Line south of the River Liffey at its eastern end.
-Crossing the Liffey on a new bridge in the vicinity of existing East Link Bridge, Luas services would be extended past the Point, continuing onto Poolbeg.
+To serve the future development area of Poolbeg, in addition to Ringsend and Irishtown, it is intended to extend the Luas Red Line south of the River Liffey at, or close to, its eastern end.
+Potentially, this could be achieved by crossing the Liffey on a new bridge in the vicinity of existing East Link Bridge.
+Luas services would be extended past the Point, continuing onto Poolbeg development area.
 This extended link will provide a fast and convenient connection from this area into the City Centre and westwards.

-5.4 Combined Rail Network
+5.4 Overall Rail Network

 When light rail is taken in combination with the heavy rail network outlined in the previous section, the concept of the full Dublin rail network begins to emerge.
-Interchange, in the city centre in particular, begins to become attractive, meaning all parts of the core area - from Docklands and Poolbeg in the east, to Heuston in the west, and from Grangegorman in the north, to St. Stephens Green in the south - will be highly accessible to most parts of the Dublin Metropolitan Area, including Dublin Airport, with one interchange.
-This combined rail network is shown below:
+Interchange, in the city centre in particular, begins to become attractive, meaning all parts of the core area - from Docklands and Poolbeg in the east, to Heuston in the west, and from Grangegorman in the north, to St. Stephen's Green in the south - will be highly accessible to most parts of the Dublin Metropolitan Area, including Dublin Airport, with one interchange.
+This overall rail network is shown below: